List of actors with more than one Academy Award nomination in the acting categories: Notes

 GFrances McDormand, George Clooney, Emma Thompson, Warren Beatty, Brad Pitt, Matt Damon, and Clint Eastwood have all won Oscars in non-acting categories.
 McDormand has seven Oscar nominations with four wins.
 In addition to her three Best Actress wins, she won for co-producing Best Picture winner Nomadland (2020).
-Clooney has eight Oscar nominations (four for acting, two for writing, one for directing and one for producing) with two wins.
+Clooney has eight Oscar nominations (four for acting, two for writing, one for directing, and one for producing) with two wins.
 In addition to his win for Best Supporting Actor, he won Best Picture for co-producing Argo (2012).
 Thompson is a five-time nominee with two wins.
 In addition to her Best Actress win, she won the Academy Award for Best Adapted Screenplay for Sense and Sensibility (1995).
-Beatty is a 14-time nominee (four for acting, four for writing, four for producing and two for directing), winning Best Director for Reds (1981).
-Pitt is a seven-time Oscar nominee (four for acting, three for producing).
+Beatty is a 14-time nominee (four for acting, four for writing, four for producing, and two for directing), winning Best Director for Reds (1981).
+Pitt is an eight-time Oscar nominee (four for acting, four for producing).
 In addition to his win for Best Supporting Actor, he won for co-producing Best Picture winner 12 Years a Slave (2013).
-Damon is a five-time nominee (three for acting, one for writing and one for co-producing 2016 Best Picture nominee Manchester by the Sea), winning the Academy Award for Best Original Screenplay (shared with Ben Affleck) for Good Will Hunting (1997).
+Damon is a five-time nominee (three for acting, one for writing, and one for co-producing 2016 Best Picture nominee Manchester by the Sea), winning the Academy Award for Best Original Screenplay (shared with Ben Affleck) for Good Will Hunting (1997).
 Eastwood is an 11-time nominee (five for producing, four for directing, two for acting), winning four; Best Director and Best Picture for Unforgiven (1992) and Million Dollar Baby (2004).
 Both Eastwood (1995) and Beatty (2000) have also received the Irving G. Thalberg Memorial Award.